Trusted WordPress tutorials, when you need them most.

 DreamHost is another popular WordPress hosting service provider that offers built-in integration to set up free SSL on any of your domains hosted with them.

-First, you need to log in to your DreamHost dashboard.
-Under the Websites section, you need to click on the ‘Secure Certificates’ option.
+First, log in to your DreamHost dashboard.
+Under the Websites section, click on the ‘Secure Certificates’ option.

 Then, under the ‘Let’s Encrypt SSL Certificate’ section, click on the ‘Select this Certificate’ button.